 The script for the original 1978 Halloween was written in 10 days, which… yeah, actually seems like plenty of time, come to think of it.
 It’s a pretty terse movie: silent killer menaces teens, travels with unsettling quickness but only when off camera, murders many, can’t be stopped.
 How many pages do you need?

 But that simplicity is a virtue; Halloween’s premise is simple but contains everything necessary.
-It takes the tension and psychological terror of a Hitchcock movie, strips out everything but the bare plot, and renders the audience complicit and uncomfortable by forcing the perspective of the monster, the infamous Michael Myers, on them.
-It’s so powerful a filmic gut-punch that it ushered in a new Golden Age of slasher films and permanently influenced the direction of a whole genre of movies for decades to come.
+It takes the tension and psychological terror of a Hitchcock movie, strips out everything but the bare plot, and renders the audience complicit and uncomfortable by forcing the perspective of the monster – the infamously masked Michael Myers – on them.
+It’s so powerful a filmic gut-punch that it ushered in a new Golden Age of slasher film and permanently influenced the direction of a whole genre of movies for decades to come.

 TAMPA THEATRE IS OUT FOR BLOOD!

 What better way to complement the OG slasher film than with a blood drive?
 OneBlood will be at Tampa Theatre with the Big Red Bus from 1:00-5:00pm Sunday, Oct.
 31 taking donations (we were serious about the blood).
 Donors will receive a cancer awareness T-shirt and socks PLUS an eGift Card from OneBlood, and a FREE movie ticket to Tampa Theatre, valid for Nosferatu, Shadow of a Vampire, Halloween, or any other regular film screening through October 2022.